junxit/us-congress-bills-117/bill.md

       - **(ii)** account security and fraud detection;
       - **(iii)** account billing procedures;
       - **(iv)** procedures for notification of survivors about line separation processes;
-      - **(v)** notice to account holders;
+      - **(v)** notice to primary account holders;
-      - **(vi)** situations in which a covered provider cannot operationally or technically separate a telephone number or numbers from a shared service plan such that the provider cannot effectuate a line separation request;
+      - **(vi)** situations in which a covered provider cannot operationally or technically separate a telephone number or numbers from a shared mobile service contract such that the provider cannot effectuate a line separation request;
       - **(vii)** the requirements for remote submission of a line separation request, including how that option facilitates submission of verification information and meets the other requirements of section 345 of the Communications Act of 1934, as added by section 4 of this Act;
       - **(viii)** feasibility of remote options for small covered providers;
       - **(ix)** implementation timelines, including those for small covered providers;